 When a student has repeated a course previously applied to an awarded degree, each grade earned will be included in the cumulative point average.

 A course deficiency occurs when a student fails to complete a non-English as a Second Language course with a satisfactory grade, either by failing the course or by receiving a grade that does not meet the minimum required by the student’s program.
 Academic warning, probation and dismissal are not determined from one course but by the cumulative GPA.

-Students who fail a course after a second attempt should meet with an academic counselor/advisor.
+Students who fail a course after a second attempt should meet with their assigned academic counselor/advisor.
 Students can locate their assigned academic counselor/advisor information in their Success Network in uSucceed (accessed through jwuLink).
 Academic counselors/advisors will review the following options with the student:

 - Consider a change of program.

 - Repeat the same course, which will result in only the highest grade earned being calculated in the cumulative average.

 - Student may be advised to take a pre-approved course at another institution outside Johnson & Wales University.
 The original grade will remain on the student’s transcript, but will be excluded from the cumulative average.